silarsis/choco-docker-machine/MAINTENANCE.md

     choco uninstall docker-machine
     docker-machine // shouldn't work

 See the script `test.ps1` for all tests that run on AppVeyor.
+The script is used to test both the 32bit and the 64bit download link.

 ### Deploy steps